mreisroot/sysadmin-101/README.md

 ### Some documentation for a starting point

 * `man intro`: Introduction to UNIX/Linux commands;
+* `man sh`: man page of Bourne shell, the POSIX shell
 * `info bash`: Bash info page, with examples, divided by topic;
 * `man bash`: Bash man page, for an in-depth understanding and a reference resource;
 * `man tcsh`: Tcsh man page;